The phrase like shooting fish in a barrel is a simile that means something is easy to do.

-Origin Of ‘Like Shooting Fish In a Barrel’
+The Origin Of ‘Like Shooting Fish In a Barrel’

-Just how easy is it to shoot fish in a barrel?
-I guess that depends on a few factors.
-First, how big is the barrel?
-They come in varying sizes.
-A traditional barrel, from what I’ve read, is large enough to hold around 42 gallons of water, which is fairly large.
-The more room the fish have to move around, the harder it would be to hit them.
+Examining this phrase creates several questions.
+The most obvious one is: “Just how easy is it to shoot fish in a barrel?”
+The answer depends on a few factors.
+For example, how big is the barrel?
+A traditional barrel is large enough to hold 42 gallons of water.
+The bigger the barrel is, the more room the fish has to swim around, making them tougher to hit.

 “Up to this time it had all been easy as shooting fish in a barrel; but after a while No. 9 would come pounding down from Huntington, and then I knew there would be several kinds of things to pay.”